Amazon Stock Made Simple: The Ultimate Direct Purchase Playbook

 Alternative Investment Strategies: Leveraging Options to Invest in Amazon

-While the Amazon Stock Direct Purchase Plan offers a straightforward approach to investing in Amazon shares, some investors might consider alternative strategies to enhance their returns or manage risk potentially.
+While the Amazon Stock Direct Purchase Plan offers a straightforward approach to investing in Amazon shares, some investors might consider alternative strategies to enhance their returns or manage risk.
 One such approach involves using options, specifically selling put options, when Amazon’s stock price experiences a pullback.
 This section will explore two strategies investors might use to engage with Amazon stock: selling put options to acquire shares at a lower effective price and using the premiums from sold puts to purchase long-term call options (LEAPS) for leveraged exposure.

 Selling Put Options to Acquire Shares at a Lower Price